mlr-org/mlr3torch/README.md

 ```

 In order to keep track of the performance during training, we use 20% of
-the data and evaluate the classification accuracy.
+the data and evaluate it using classification accuracy.

 ``` r
 set_validate(deep_learner, 0.2)